GSA/piv-guides/_engineering/02_ssh.md

 These steps are performed by a server administrator with root privileges to setup the user's account on the *nix server.
 They can be automated for your servers through centralized configuration management tools.
 You can push or remove authorized_keys from the servers.

-1. By dafault, the SSH keys are set to be read from the .ssh/authorized_keys file in the user's home directory.
+1. By default, the SSH keys are set to be read from the .ssh/authorized_keys file in the user's home directory.
 You have to create the **/home/&lt;user&gt;/.ssh** directory where &lt;user&gt; is the user login.
 You should change the ownership to the user for .ssh directory.
 You should also create a file **authorized_keys** in the .ssh directory and copy the user's PIV/CAC public key in this **/home/&lt;user&gt;/.ssh/authorized_keys** file starting with ssh-rsa &lt;public key&gt; &lt;key_name&gt;.

     ```
 	    mkdir /home/<user>/.ssh